3 Mins Read

 Veganuary is a plant-based phenomenon that started in the UK in 2014 and is now a massive global movement.
 Here’s the non-profit movement’s mission in their own words: “Veganuary aims to reduce the suffering of animals by inspiring and supporting people across the globe to go vegan for the month of January.”
+A record number of people have signed up this year and there’s no reason you should not be one of them!
 Here are Green Queen's 5 Reasons why you should seriously consider adopting Veganuary.
 Click To Tweet

 1. It’s cheaper

 Plants cost less people!
 Meat, fish and poultry is expensive, especially here in Hong Kong.
 A weekly fruit & veg delivery can be yours for as low as HKD 300.
 So if for no other reason, adopt Veganuary and seriously save some $$$ after the excess spending of the holidays.

 When you fill your body up with nothing but fruits, veggies and herbs, there’s no doubt you will feel better.
 Even die-hard carnivores know that meat and dairy cause inflammation and are much harder to digest so it’s hardly a stretch to consider how energized your body will feel that pure plants for a month.

 3. It’s good for the planet